OI4/oi4-oec-demo/packages/oi4-oec-service-demo/README.md

 ## Building a docker image

-### Modules in OI4 GitHub package repo
-The oi4-service Node.js modules are published to a private repository on GitHub.
-To access the modules the repository must be registered and a PAT (personal access token) is needed for the authentication.
-This is typically done by putting a .npmrc file into to current working directory.
-As credentials shall not be shared in a GitHub repository the file uses an environment variable `PACKAGES_AUTH_TOKEN` to retrieve the PAT.
-If the node module dependencies are installed in the dockerfile during the build process (e.g. with yarn install), the build process must also use the .npmrc file and authenticate against the repository.

-In the example Docker image build process this is done by copying the .npmrc file and the PAT is provided as build argument.

 ### Using unpublished versions of oi4-service in docker builds
-Current, up-to-date versions of the oi4-service are published as node modules to the GitHub package repository.
+Current, up-to-date versions of the oi4-service are published as node modules to the [npm package repository](https://www.npmjs.com/~oi4.community).
 It is always recommended to use these packages for any service.
-In cases where unreleased and unpublished versions of the oi4-service should be used (e.g. when working on the oi4-service itself) a `yarn install` or similar will not work.
+In cases where unreleased and unpublished versions of the oi4-oec-service should be used (e.g. when working on the oi4-oec-service itself)  you have to asure that the local snapshot of the oi4-oec-service is used in the docker build process.
-The demo image uses a build flag BUILD_ENV to switch to a snapshot build, which will copy the content of the `node_module/oi4` folder to the image.
-This can be used to link the latest versions of the oi4-service to the node_modules.

-BUT symlinks will not work with docker build.
-Therefore, a `yarn link` will not work.
-Best known solution so far is, to physically copy the folder to the node_modules folder.
+A `yarn link` or similar that just create symlinks will not work.
+The best known solution so far is to physically copy the folder to the `node_modules` folder.

 ## General configuration
 The configuration of the connector follows the definitions of the Open Edge Computing Guideline.